-Kristina Abbotts commissions research-level books across Routledge’s economics and business lists.
-Her focus is on finance; international economics; labour economics; economics of innovation; industrial economics; marketing science; and operations, information and innovation management.
-Kristina also publishes professional practice titles across a range of subject areas that appeal, in their broadest sense, to a business audience.
+Kristina Abbotts commissions handbooks, research-level monographs, and edited books across in the business, economics and finance disciplines.
+Specifically, her focus is on finance; international economics; labour economics; economics of innovation; industrial economics; marketing science, operations management; information and project management; and innovation & technology management.